2025 AIME I Solutions

 Solution:

-Adding chords one at a time, each new chord increases the region count by 11 plus the number of existing chords it crosses inside the disk.
+With probability 1,1, no random endpoint or interior crossing coincides with another, so adding chords one at a time, each new chord increases the region count by 11 plus the number of existing chords it crosses inside the disk.
 Starting from one region, the expected total is 1+27+E,1 + 27 + E, where EE is the expected number of interior crossing pairs.
 The two diameters cross once.
-A random chord's endpoints land in one of the 66 quadrant pairs, each with probability 16.\frac{1}{6}.
+A random chord’s endpoints land in one of the 66 quadrant pairs, each with probability 16.\frac{1}{6}.
 The chord crosses the vertical diameter exactly when its endpoints have opposite xx-signs, which happens for 44 of the 66 pairs, so it meets each diameter with probability 23\frac{2}{3} and both diameters together 43\frac{4}{3} times on average: the 2525 chords contribute 1003\frac{100}{3} expected crossings with the diameters.

 For two random chords, condition on their quadrant pairs (3636 equally likely ordered combinations).
 If one uses quadrants 1,31, 3 and the other 2,4,2, 4, the endpoints always alternate, so they always cross: 22 combinations.
 If the two pairs are adjacent and disjoint, such as {1,2}\{1, 2\} and {3,4},\{3, 4\}, the chords never cross: 44 combinations.
 In each of the other 3030 combinations, whether the endpoints alternate around the circle reduces to comparing independent uniform points inside shared quadrants — for example, a {1,3}\{1,3\} chord and a {1,2}\{1,2\} chord cross exactly when the two quadrant-11 points come in one specific order — and the probability is 12\frac{1}{2} by symmetry.
 So two random chords cross with probability 21+40+301236=1736.\frac{2 \cdot 1 + 4 \cdot 0 + 30 \cdot \frac{1}{2}}{36} = \frac{17}{36}.